Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Introduction

 \section{Introduction}

+Recently, it has been observed that extremely complicated models which interpolate training data can also achieve nearly zero generalization error \citep{Zhang2017, Belkin2019}.
+This contradicts an important concept of the classical statistical learning framework in which a careful regularization is inevitable to reduce generalization error.
+This phenomenon, called \textit{benign overfitting}, has been confirmed both empirically and theoretically in the context of linear regression, and it turned out that a nearly zero or even negative ridge parameter can be optimal in the overparameterized regime \citep{Bartlett2020, Kobak2020, Holzmuller2020, Hastie2022}.

-High-Dimension Low-Sample-Size (HDLSS) data have often been found in many of scientific fields, such as microarray gene expression analysis, chemometrics, and image processing.
-Such HDLSS data are oftentimes best classified by linear classifiers since the dimension of data $p$ is much larger than the sample size $n$.
-For binary classification with $p > n$, \citet{Ahn2010} observed the data piling phenomenon, that is, projections of the training data onto a direction vector $w$ are identical for each class.
-Among such directions exhibiting data piling, the \textit{maximal data piling} direction uniquely gives the largest distance between the two piles of training data.
+In this work, we investigate the high-dimensional binary classification problem in which benign overfitting occurs under generalized heterogeneous covariance models.
+To gain theoretical insight into this phenomenon, we take the High-Dimension Low-Sample-Size (HDLSS) asymptotic regime of \citet{Hall2005} where the dimension of data $p$ tends to grow while the sample size $n$ is fixed.
+HDLSS data have often been found in many scientific fields, such as bioinformatics including next-generation sequencing data analysis, chemometrics, and image processing.
+Such HDLSS data are often best classified by linear classifiers \citep{Shao2011, Qiao2009, Niyazi2024}.
+For binary classification with $p > n$, \citet{Ahn2010} observed the data piling phenomenon, that is, projections of training data onto a direction vector are identical for each class.
+Among such directions, the \textit{maximal data piling} direction uniquely gives the largest distance between the two piles of training data.
 The maximal data piling direction is defined as

-where $\Sv_{W}$ is the $p \times p$ within-class scatter matrix and $\Sv_{B}$ is the $p \times p$ between-class scatter matrix of training dataset $\Xc$. \citet{Ahn2010} observed that a classification rule using $\mdp$ as the normal vector to a discriminative hyperplane achieves better classification performance than classical linear classifiers when there are significantly correlated variables.
+where $\Sv_{W}$ and $\Sv_{B}$ are the $p \times p$ within-class and between-class scatter matrices of training dataset $\Xc$, respectively. \citet{Ahn2010} demonstrated that a classification rule using $\mdp$ as the normal vector to a discriminative hyperplane achieves better classification performance than classical linear classifiers when there are significantly correlated variables in high dimensions.